Eye of the Beholder (film)

 Eye of the Beholder is a 1999 mystery thriller film that employs magical realism.
-The film, based on Marc Behm's novel of the same name and a remake of Claude Miller's 1983 French thriller Deadly Circuit, is directed and adapted by Stephan Elliott.

-Starring Ewan McGregor and Ashley Judd, the film is an international co-production of Canada, the United Kingdom, and Australia.
+The film, based on Marc Behm's novel of the same name and a remake of Claude Miller's 1983 French thriller Deadly Circuit, was adapted and directed by Stephan Elliott.
+Starring Ewan McGregor and Ashley Judd, the film was an international co-production of Canada, the United Kingdom, and Australia.